wymsee/angular-styleguide/README.md

     *Why?*: Provides a consistent way to quickly identify and reference controllers.

     *Why?*: UpperCamelCase is conventional for identifying object that can be instantiated using a constructor.

+  - For things with a verb in the name put the name first.  ie `EditEpisodeController`

+    *Why?*: Consistency!

+    *Why?*: Also names read better with the verb first.

     ```javascript
     /**